aiml-au/objectcount/README.md

 ---

-Thank you for your interest in helping us improve the Object Counter application.
+Thank you for your interest in helping us improve the Object Count application.
 We highly value your feedback and suggestions to enhance the application's performance and features!